unfulvio/geo-mashup-custom/README.md

 Extends [GeoMashup](https://github.com/cyberhobo/wp-geo-mashup "GeoMashup on GitHub") WordPress plugin for better handling of markers (for both individual post types and post type archives) with the ability to load markers from a post taxonomy term, customisation of cluster markers, better support of Google Maps API V3.

-This WordPress plugin is a rework of the [original GeoMashup Custom plugin](https://code.google.com/p/wordpress-geo-mashup/wiki/Documentation#APIs_For_Developers "GeoMashup API") kindly provided by GeoMashup plugin author, [@cyberhobo](https://github.com/cyberhobo "Dylan Kuhn"), as a framework to extend and customise GeoMashup.
+This WordPress plugin is an expansion of the [original GeoMashup Custom plugin](https://code.google.com/p/wordpress-geo-mashup/wiki/Documentation#APIs_For_Developers "GeoMashup API") kindly provided by GeoMashup plugin author, [@cyberhobo](https://github.com/cyberhobo "Dylan Kuhn"), as a framework to extend and customise GeoMashup.

+*DISCLAIMER:* This is still work in progress, consider the plugin as a guideline on how to use and adapt the original GeoMashup Custom for your own theme or plugin development

 ## How to install